ERC

 Electrical Rules Checker

-It uses the same KiCAD basic rules as shown in this picture.
+It uses the same KiCAD rules as shown in this picture.

 KiCAD ERC KiCAD includes a lot of other rules, but the majority of them are not relevant to typeCAD.

-Assuming no errors, it will show `ERC 0 errors, 0 warnings` in the build output.
+Assuming no errors, it will show `ERC passed.
+No errors or warnings.` in the output.

 Warning